SxJyJay/Transformer-backbone/README.md

 # Transformer-backbone
+This is the reproduce of Transformer architecture in paper ["Attention is all your need"](https://arxiv.org/abs/1706.03762).
 The aim of this repository is to help those who want an insight to the details of Transformer realization, without being bothered with data preprocessing.
 The structure of Transformer is illustrated as bellow
 ![Transformer](https://camo.githubusercontent.com/88e8f36ce61dedfd2491885b8df2f68c4d1f92f5/687474703a2f2f696d6775722e636f6d2f316b72463252362e706e67)